IMPRINT AND PRIVACY

-With each call-up to one of the individual pages of this Internet site, which is operated by the controller and on which an Instagram component (e.g. links to projects on Instagram) was integrated, the Internet browser on the information technology system of the data subject is automatically prompted to the download of a display of the corresponding Instagram component of Instagram.
-During the course of this technical procedure, Instagram becomes aware of what specific sub-page of our website was visited by the data subject.
+With each call-up to one of the individual pages of this internet site, which is operated by the controller and on which an Instagram component (e.g. links to projects on Instagram) was integrated, the internet browser on the information technology system of the data subject is automatically prompted to the download of a display of the corresponding Instagram component of Instagram.
+During the course of this technical procedure, Instagram becomes aware of what specific sub-page of this website was visited by the data subject.

-If the data subject is logged in at the same time on Instagram, Instagram detects with every call-up to our website by the data subject—and for the entire duration of their stay on our Internet site—which specific sub-page of our Internet page was visited by the data subject.
+If the data subject is logged in at the same time on Instagram, Instagram detects with every call-up to this website by the data subject—and for the entire duration of their stay on this internet site—which specific sub-page of this internet page was visited by the data subject.
 This information is collected through the Instagram component and is associated with the respective Instagram account of the data subject.
-If the data subject clicks on one of the Instagram buttons integrated on our website, then Instagram matches this information with the personal Instagram user account of the data subject and stores the personal data.
+If the data subject clicks on one of the Instagram buttons integrated on this website, then Instagram matches this information with the personal Instagram user account of the data subject and stores the personal data.

-Instagram receives information via the Instagram component that the data subject has visited our website provided that the data subject is logged in at Instagram at the time of the call to our website.
+Instagram receives information via the Instagram component that the data subject has visited this website provided that the data subject is logged in at Instagram at the time of the call to this website.
 This occurs regardless of whether the person clicks on the Instagram button or not.
-If such a transmission of information to Instagram is not desirable for the data subject, then they can prevent this by logging off from their Instagram account before a call-up to our website is made.
+If such a transmission of information to Instagram is not desirable for the data subject, then they can prevent this by logging off from their Instagram account before a call-up to this website is made.